wisq/mct_nuke/README.md

 ## Usage

-For any of this data to be very useful, you'll also need to make some graphs, dashboards, etc.  The [examples directory](examples) contains some JSON objects you can use as a starting point.
+For any of this data to be very useful, you'll also need to make some dashboards.
+The [examples directory](examples) contains some JSON objects you can use as a starting point.

 If you'd like a demo, check out [my own website](https://nucleares.wisq.net/) which will have real data from my most recent session of the game.
+My standard dashboard should be set up there for anyone to view.
 If it's updating in realtime, that means I'm playing the game right now!
-Feel free to import JSON objects (e.g. [the dashboard I use](examples/dashboard.json)) — all OpenMCT objects are stored in your browser's local storage, you're not actually messing with my site at all.
+Feel free to create objects (graphs, dashboards, etc) of your own — all OpenMCT objects are stored in your browser's local storage, so you're not actually messing with my site at all.